-We had incurred net loss of RMB124.6 million (US\$19.6 million) in 2021, compared to net income of RMB166.6 million and RMB75.4 million in 2019 and 2020, respectively.
-Substantially all of our net losses were primarily attributable to the impact of regional COVID-19 outbreaks in China in 2021.
+We had incurred net loss of RMB711.2 million (US\$103.1 million) in 2022 and RMB124.6 million in 2021, respectively, compared to net income of RMB75.4 million in 2020.
+Substantially all of our net losses were primarily attributable to the impact of regional COVID-19 outbreaks in China in 2021 and 2022.

 We cannot assure you that we will be able to generate net income in the future.
 Our ability to achieve and maintain profitability depends in large part on our ability to offer users mobile device charging service through power banks at our POIs typically placed in areas with heavy foot traffic.
 Accordingly, we intend to continue to optimize our operations and control costs to lessen our exposure to the volatility in offline foot traffic for the foreseeable future, including, but not limited to, accelerating the coverage of key accounts, launching new network partner campaigns and optimizing incentive fee structures for location partners.
-However, we cannot assure you that these initiatives would prove to be effective in reducing our exposure to the volatility in offline foot traffic and we may continue to incur net loss in the future.
+However, we cannot assure you that these initiatives would prove to be effective in reducing our exposure to the volatility in offline foot traffic, and we may continue to incur net loss in the future.

-We are subject to a variety of costs, risks and uncertainties in executing our growth strategies, such as capturing expansion opportunities in existing and new markets.
-We may not be successful in executing these growth strategies and our results of operations and business prospects could be materially and adversely affected as a result.
+We are subject to a variety of costs, risks and uncertainties in executing our growth strategies, and our results of operations and business prospects could be materially and adversely affected as a result.

 Our business has continued to grow in recent years.
-We plan to further grow our business by actively capturing expansion opportunities in existing and new markets, expanding our KA network, improving operational excellence, enhancing our technology capabilities, strengthening our brand and pursuing strategic alliances and investment opportunities and exploring new business initiatives.
-We face risks in executing these strategies, and we cannot assure you that we will be able to execute our growth strategies successfully and realize our expected growth.
-For example, as we continue to expand our POI coverage in existing and new markets, we will face the challenges inherent in working with a large number of new location partners, network partners and KAs efficiently and establishing and maintaining mutually beneficial relationships with our existing and new location partners, network partners and KAs.
+We plan to further grow our business by actively capturing expansion opportunities in existing and new markets via a combination of our direct and network partner models, expanding our KA network, improving operational excellence, enhancing our technology capabilities, strengthening our brand, pursuing strategic alliances and investment opportunities and exploring new business initiatives.
+We face risks and uncertainties in executing these strategies, and we cannot assure you that we will be able to execute our growth strategies successfully and realize our expected growth.
+For example, as we continue to expand our POI coverage in existing and new markets, we will face the challenges inherent in working with a large number of new location partners, network partners and KAs efficiently and in establishing and maintaining mutually beneficial relationships with our existing and new location partners, network partners and KAs.
 All these efforts will require significant managerial, financial and human resources.
 We cannot assure you that we will be able to effectively manage our growth or to implement all these strategies successfully or that our new business initiatives will be successful.
 If we are not able to manage our growth or execute our strategies effectively, our expansion may not be successful and our business prospects may be materially and adversely affected.

 We may enter into new markets where we have limited or no experience in marketing, selling, and localizing and deploying our products and services.
-POI coverage expansion has required and will continue to require us to invest significant capital and other resources and our efforts may not be successful.
+POI coverage expansion has required and will continue to require us to invest significant capital and other resources, and our efforts may not be successful.
 POI coverage expansion in new markets may be subject to risks such as:

-• limited brand recognition (compared with our established markets);
+- limited brand recognition (compared with our established markets); - costs associated with expanding our location partner and network partner network;

-- costs associated with establishing new service network; - adjustment to local consumers' preferences and customs; - · compliance with local regulations and policies; - difficulties in staffing and managing local operations; - application of our operational excellence in new markets; and competition with new competitors with established local presence.
+- adjustment to local consumers' preferences and customs; - compliance with local regulations and policies; - difficulties in staffing and managing local operations; - application of our operational excellence in new markets; and - competition with new competitors with established local presence.